 Why Do We Want to Bypass the Solar Charge Controller?

-When I was looking for third-party solar panels to go with my Goal Zero Yeti 1000, I found the Renogy 100 Watt Suitcase solar panels (click to view on Amazon).
+When I was looking for third-party solar panels to go with my Goal Zero Yeti 1000X (click to view on Amazon), I found the Renogy 100 Watt Suitcase solar panels (click to view on Amazon).

 I bought one of each.
-The charge controller included is the Renogy Voyager, a 12V controller that can handle up to 20A.
+The charge controller included is the Renogy Voyager (click to view on Amazon), a 12V controller that can handle up to 20A.

 Because I wanted to be able to use both panels with my Yeti 1000 but also my 12V RV battery.
 The panels come with alligator clips, ready for a quick connection to an RV battery.

-This is what I ended up doing (click here for a larger picture)
+This is what I ended up doing.

 Note that in the image above I have also cut the alligator clips shorter to be able to make an extension cable out of the alligator cable.